 ExampleDataset\Landuse\roblandusenew\hdr.adf as the Landuse map, and select ExampleDataset\ Soil\mowr\soil90\hdr.adf as the Soil map.
+As with other input maps, these will be copied into a subfolder of the project.
+They do not need to be converted to GeoTiff as the DEM was (a requirement of the TauDEM software).
+If they are much larger than the DEM, then a cropped version is used as the copy.
+In this example the soil file is much larger in extent than the DEM, and is cropped, and converted to a GeoTiff in the process.
+These files do need to be rasters: if either is a shapefile you need to convert it to a raster for which you can use QGIS's Raster -> Conversion -> Rasterize tool.
+For a more detailed presentation of how to do this, see the document Using SSURGO and STATSGO2 soil data with QSWAT which you can find on the QSWAT page of the SWAT website.
+SSURGO and STATSGO soil data is used in the USA, and the maps are supplied as shapefiles.

-21. We need lookup tables to convert from the numeric values found in the landuse and soil maps to SWAT landuse codes and soil names respectively.
+- 21. We need lookup tables to convert from the numeric values found in the landuse and soil maps to SWAT landuse codes and soil names respectively.
 These lookup tables must be in the project database.
 You can prepare these in advance, or use predefined ones like global\landuses and global\soils intended for use with the corresponding global maps, or, as we will do here, use the option to import a comma separated values (.csv) file.
-Lookup tables for landuse must have the string landuse in their names; lookup tables for soils must have the string soil in their names, or they will not appear in the pull-down menus Landuse table and Soil table respectively.

-22. For landuse, select the option Use csv file in the Landuse table pull-down menu.
+Lookup tables for landuse must have the string landuse in their names; lookup tables for soils must have the string soil in their names, or they will not appear in the pull-down menus Landuse table and Soil table respectively. - 22.
+For landuse, select the option Use csv file in the Landuse table pull-down menu.
 Make the same selection for Soil table.
 Make sure the Soil data option is set to usersoil..
 The other soil data options are for watersheds in the USA for which you are using STATSGO, STATSGO2, or SSURGO soil maps.
 To use STATSGO2 or SSURGO soil maps you will need to download SWAT\US\SSURGO\Soils.mdb from http://swat.tamu.edu/media/63316/SWAT\US\SSURGO\Soils.zip and install it in C:\SWAT\SWATEditor\Databases.
-No soil lookup table is needed with STATSGO2 or SSURGO.

-23. We will form HRUs based on slope as well as landuse and soil.
+No soil lookup table is needed with STATSGO2 or SSURGO. - 23.
+We will form HRUs based on slope as well as landuse and soil.
 We add an intermediate point for slopes (e.g. 10) to divide HRUs into those with average slopes in the range 0-10% and those with average slopes above 10%.
 Type 10 in the box and click Insert.
 The Slope bands box shows the intermediate limit is inserted.
-To generate the FullHRUs shapefile, click in the check box.

-24. To read in the data from the DEM, landuse, soil and slope maps and prepare to calculate HRUs, make sure Read from maps is checked and click Read (Figure 15).
+To generate the FullHRUs shapefile, click in the check box. - 24.
+To read in the data from the DEM, landuse, soil and slope maps and prepare to calculate HRUs, make sure Read from maps is checked and click Read (Figure 15).
 There is also an option Read from previous run.
 This can be used when rerunning the project, provided you have not rerun the delineation step, and not changed the soil or landuse inputs, or the slope bands, to recover information from the project database instead of rereading the grids.
 Reading from the database is substantially faster.

-💋 Create HRUs - $\times$

-Select landuse map

-C:\QSWAT_Projects\Robit\Demo \Source\Landuse\roblandusenew\hdr.adf

-Landuse table Use csv file 9 -

-Select soil map

-C:\QSWAT_Projects\Robit\Demo \Source\Soil\mowr_soil90\hdr.adf

-Soil data 1

-● usersoil O STA TSGO O SSURGO/STATSGO2 Soil table Use csv file • -

-X Generate FullHRUs shapefile Read choice J s Read

-Read from maps

-O Read from previous run

--Set bands for slope (%) -Single (Multiple HPUs

-Singleymalaple nixos

-Insert Dominant landuse, soil, slope

-Clear O Dominant HRU Set area thres hold --

-Slope bands Filter by landuse, soil, slope 0 Area ( ha) 9999

-[0, 10, 9999] ○ Filter by area , , , , , , , , , , , , , , , , , , ,

-Optional O Target number of HRUs

-Split landuses

-Everatilanduces Threshold method

-Percent of subbasin

-Elevation bands 🔘 Area (Ha)

-1

-Create HR Us C ancel J

-Figure 15: Reading the land use, soil and slope maps
+Figure 15: Reading the land use and soil maps